WalmartSolutions/Aurora-2.0/README.md

 **Trillium INC: https://discord.gg/vzXzFpv2gk**

 # Why?
-This cheat is pure TH Recode rename and got gassed in like 5 mins because of it being 1:1 TH Recode rename.
+This cheat is pure TH Recode rename and got gassed in like 5 mins because of it being 1:1 TH Recode.
 All it took to crack it was to replace the Main Class and ModuleManager onLoad() method.
 The devs also have a "COD3R" role which is a pure disrespect to all the hard working developers in this community.
 Enjoy this sh1t

 **If client crashes, use -noverify (Client issue)**